kevinvandenbreemen/sfs_c/README.md

 # Building
 To build clone the project and type ```make```

+# Testing
+## Test Case Files

+You can test the library by typing ```make test``` to run the unit tests or ```make memCheck``` to run the memory tests.
+Note that you'll need valgrind and check installed in order for this to run.

+### Unit Tests
+SFS_C uses the [check](https://libcheck.github.io/check/) library for unit testing.

+The following unit test files are available to validate your code:

+#### loaderTests.c
+Tests of opening and reading/writing chunks to the indexed file

+#### cryptoTests.c
+Tests of any implementation of the sfs_crypt.h library

+#### internalTests.c
+Tests of internal utility functions

+### Memory/Performance Tests
+#### memCheck.c
+A basic sanity testing program that utilizes the library.
+This program should be run using a memory checking tool like ][valgrind](https://valgrind.org/).

 # SFS Specification Basics
 ## Chunk Format
 A chunk must begin with the following two control bytes: